LaunchCodeEducation/data-analysis-curriculum/content/collections/studio/_index.md

 perform some useful actions.

 {{% notice blue Note "rocket" %}}
-The following studio starter code can be found in your `data-analysis-projects/collections/studio` directory.
+The following studio starter code for each part can be found in your `data-analysis-projects/collections/studio` directory.
 {{% /notice %}}

 ## Part 1: String Modification